A powerful visual platform, connected right into the bloodstream of some the most important democratic locus of change in the US - communities.

 Equity Indicators in GEM

-GEM provides 30 indicators to choose from related to demographics, energy, housing, health, transportation, technology, and more.
+GEM provides over 35 indicators to choose from related to demographics, energy, housing, health, transportation, technology, and more.
 Selection of indicators to be displayed on the map varies depending on your policy or interest-based needs.
 A brief description of each indicator is listed below:

 *American Community Survey (ACS): This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.